SCLT Youth Partner Challenge

 “Teaching children about the natural world should be treated as one of the most important events in their lives." -Thomas Berry

-Hike on The Moody Homestead and learn about its history as an old homestead.
+Hike at Henry's Nature Center and learn about its history as an old homestead.

 How to Complete the Challenge